polterguy/polterguy.github.io/documentation/magic.signals/index.md

 want to use, based upon individual use cases, and not having the language and platform dictate your choices in these regards.

-The Magic Signals implementation uses `IServiceProvider` to instantiate your above `FooBar` class when it wants to evaluate your slot.
+The magic.signals implementation uses `IServiceProvider` to instantiate your above `FooBar` class when it wants to evaluate your slot.
 This makes it behave as a good IoC citizen, allowing you to pass in for instance interfaces into your constructor, and have the .Net dependency injection automatically create objects of whatever interface your slot implementation requires.